-A brief exploration of the history of commodity money is in order to demonstrate that it is not the "natural" form.
-Keynes shows that the early money of account in Babylonia was the mina, a unit of measurement consisting of 10,800 grains of wheat.
-[Keynes 1982, pp. 231-273] He notes "the unit of weight is given by counting grains of wheat".
-[Keynes 1982, p.
-233] As another example, the Roman pound was equal to 6912 grains of wheat.
-Furthermore, "all weight standards of the ancient and also of the medieval world...have been based on either the wheat grain or the barley grain."
-[Keynes 1982, p.
-239] Of course, weight units pre-exist money--they were already in use to measure tribute paid to temples.
-[Heinsohn and Steiger 1983, p.
-22] These weight units were carried over into the monetary units in which credit money and, later, commodity money were denominated.
-It is significant that the standard coins of Greece and

-Babylonia (the stater and shekel, respectively) each had a weight equivalent to 180 barley grains--implying that the unit of account came before the coins.
-[Heinsohn and Steiger 1983, p.
-24]
+It has long been recognized that early monetary units were based on a specific number of grains of wheat or barley (Wray 1990, p.
+7).
+As Keynes argued, "The fundamental weight standards of Western civilization have never been altered from the earliest beginnings up to the introduction of the metric system" (Keynes 1982, p.
+239).
+He shows that the early money of account in Babylonia was the mina, a unit of measurement consisting of 10,800 grains of wheat (Ibid., pp. 231-273).
+These weight standards were then taken over for the monetary units, whether the livre, sol, denier, mina, shekel, or later the pound (Keynes 1982; Innes 1913 p.
+386; Wray 1998 p.
+48).
+As another example, the Roman pound was equal to 6912 grains of wheat.
+Furthermore, "all weight standards of the ancient and also of the medieval world...have been based on either the wheat grain or the barley grain" (Keynes 1982, p.
+239).
+Of course, weight units pre-exist money-they were already in use to measure tribute paid to temples (Heinsohn and Steiger 1983, p.
+22).
+These weight units were carried over into the monetary units in which credit money and, later, commodity money was denominated.
+It is significant that the standard coins of Greece and Babylonia (the stater and shekel, respectively) each had a weight equivalent to 180 barley grains-implying that the unit of account came before the coins (Ibid., p.
+24).